 Student Anthony

-Does the term of 'food miles' help the consumer to choose food? ('food miles' defined and why Is important and relevant)
+Does the term of 'food miles' help the consumer to choose food? ('food miles' defined and why is it important and relevant)

-According to Professor Tim Lang, the food miles describe the distance of food is transported from the farm to consumer in the early 1990s in the United Kingdom (Organiclinker, 2011).
-Due to the economic globalization, the food miles increased.
+According to Professor Tim Lang, food miles describe the distance food was transported from the farm to consumer in the early 1990s in the United Kingdom (Organiclinker, 2011).
+Due to economic globalization, the food miles increased.
 This means that the import and export are gets grows.
 Nowadays, since the amount of stores is increasing in difference places of the city, the food miles also increase.
 What is more, with the purchase online that has sending the foods to your home, the distance can be further and further.
-This article researched in three slides referring to the food miles.
-The first one is to assess the environmental influence of food, then, social effect and economic issues.
+This article considers food miles in three sections.
+The first one is to assess the environmental influence of food, then, the social effects and finally the economic issues.

 The assessment about environmental influence of food because of the food miles is vital.
-Basically, the process of food transport will produce the Carbon Dioxide witch may accelerate the speed of global warming.
-For example, the food transport add nearly 19 million tons of carbon dioxide into the atmosphere each year (Climate choices,2).The different approaches of transferring the food, which includes vehicle, water and air, thereby reducing the distance of food miles is the hinge action that could reduce the carbon dioxide emissions.
+Basically, the process of food transport will produce the Carbon Dioxide which may accelerate the speed of global warming.
+For example, food transport adds nearly 19 million tons of carbon dioxide into the atmosphere each year (Climate choices,2).The different approaches of transferring food, which includes vehicle, water and air, thereby reducing the distance of food miles is the hinge action that could reduce the carbon dioxide emissions.
 However, since the typical seasonal climates, some food can only be produced at some point, and in that point of view, people may need to transport food from other place or even import food from other country.
-Furthermore, as a result of the various location of countries, food can be various in different countries as well, so it needs be transported if needed by other countries’ citizens.
+Furthermore, as a result of the various locations of countries, food can be various in different countries as well, so it needs be transported if needed by other countries’ citizens.
 Therefore, how to help consumers choosing food, which is local or seasonal, needs to be discussed.

-Next, the food miles has also affected on society.
+Next, food miles also have an effect on society.
 It is divided into two aspects, on the one hand, it advantages people; and, on the other hand it produces some disadvantages.
-As advantages, people can buy the food that produced in different seasons in shop.
+As advantages, people can buy the food that produced in different seasons in a shop.
 In this way, it will increase the employment opportunities in the whole society so that people can get jobs from transportation or selling.
 For disadvantages, food miles also impacts on the environment such as air pollution and carbon dioxide.
-As a result of long distance transferring and the gasoline that is from petroleum refining used by those transportation, the emission produced by different transportation soared.
+As a result of long distance transport and the gasoline that is from petroleum refining used by that transportation, the emission produced by different transportation soared.
 Moreover, transportation will increase the rate of congestion and the probability of accident.
 Since the track used to delivering food can make big noise, and because of the increasing of transporting the food, it might contribute lots of noise in the city, which is bad for people’s health.